Ambulatory Care Pharmacy Residency

 - Inflammatory bowel disease

 - Movement disorders

-Elective rotations (additional opportunities may be available based on the resident schedule and interests)
+Additional opportunities may be available based on the schedule and interests of the resident.

 The PGY2 ambulatory care resident will work in The University of Kansas Health System outpatient pharmacies one of every 4 weekends (Saturday and Sunday).

 - Each resident will complete 2 research projects.
 The goal is to enhance the personal and professional growth of the resident while benefiting the pharmacy department through pharmacy practice.

 - Residents will present research findings within the health system and at regional and national meetings.
 Residents will also prepare a manuscript suitable to submit for publication.

 - The resident will present two 1-hour seminars.